 Lyme Disease Treatment

-But if you’ve got nerve problems or meningitis from stage 1 Lyme disease, you’ll need to take ceftriaxone intravenously for 14 days (x).
+But if you’ve got nerve problems or meningitis from stage 1 Lyme disease, you’ll need to take ceftriaxone intravenously for 14 days. (x)

 Common side effects of most antibiotics include digestive problems such as diarrhea, vomiting and nausea.
 Allergic reactions can occur, too, especially with medicines derived from sulfa or penicillin.
 Consider taking prebiotic and probiotic supplements or yogurt to help handle side effects.

 Antibiotics may interact with some drugs, so let your doctor know about any medicines you’re taking.

 What Can You Do if You Get a Tick Bite?